tadfisher/pass-otp/README.md

 ## Requirements

-- `pass` 1.7.0 or later for extenstion support
+- `pass` 1.7.0 or later for extension support
 - `oathtool` for generating 2FA codes
 - `qrencode` for generating QR code images